ai4os/ai4-docs/source/index.rst

         Start here to get an overview of the platform and how to use it.

+    .. grid-item-card:: :material-outlined:`dashboard;1.5em`  Dashboard
+        :link: /dashboard/index
+        :link-type: doc

+        Learn how to navigate the dashboard and make deployments.

     .. grid-item-card:: :fas:`circle-info;fa-lg sd-mr-2`  How-Tos
         :link: /howtos/index
         :link-type: doc